blurymind/tilemap-editor/README.md

       tileSize: 32, // initial tile size (opt)
       mapWidth: 20, // initial map width/height (opt)
       mapHeight: 20,
-      tileSetImages: ["http://someUrlOrBase64String.com/tilemap-image.png"], // image src for tilesets (required at least one)
+      tileSetImages: ["http://someUrlOrBase64String.com/tilemap-image.png"], // image src for tilesets (requires at least one atm)
       applyButtonText: "OK", // custom button title
       // You can write your own tilemap export function here, if you dont, tilemap-edit will simply download the data to your fs
       onApply: (exportData, self) => {
         // custom button callback (returns maps and tilesets data to use in other engines/apps) console.log(exportData, self);

-        // It also returns itself, so you can cloe it like so (still not implemented) self.close();
+        // It also returns itself, so you can close it like so (still not implemented) self.close();
       },
       // You can write your own custom load image function here and use it for the tileset src loading.
 If you dont, the base64 string will be used instead